Atmospheric specific humidity (column/profile)

 The structure and thermal control system designs proved to be extremely effective in support of the multi-mission Nimbus program that materialized.
 It accommodated seven different instrument manifests (as many as 9 instruments per spacecraft) with minimum structural changes while providing the required viewing and thermal control requirements.

 The original Nimbus satellite design life expectancy was 6 months.
 (Nimbus-1 lasted 28 days, but Nimbus-2 and 3 actually operated for 2 1/2 years.)
 An increased understanding of the impact of the space environment on the satellite components led to improved space-hardened electrical components and improved lubrication techniques.
-Starting with Nimbus-4, the incorporation of these measures, the application of more conservative electrical designs, and the incorporation of redundancy of critical components increased the lifetime expectancy for the later satellites to five years.
+Starting with Nimbus-4, the incorporation of these measures, the application of more conservative electrical designs, and the incorporation of redundancy of critical components increased the life expectancy for the later satellites to five years.
 The spacecraft lifetime of the last four Nimbus spacecraft ranged from 6 to 15 years.
 Except for two instruments with cryogenic coolers that had a 6-month design life, and the Filter Wedge Spectrometer that never functioned properly, the instruments also had lifetimes ranging from 6 to 15 years.

-RF communications: The S-band communication system included the S-band command and telemetry system, the data processing system, and the command clock.
-The S-band command and telemetry system consisted of two S-band transponders, a command and data interface unit, four earth-view antennas, a sky view antenna, and two S-band transmitters (downlink frequency of 2211 MHz).
+The S-band communication system included the S-band command and telemetry system, the data processing system, and the command clock.
+The S-band command and telemetry system consisted of two S-band transponders, a command and data interface unit, four earth-view antennas, a sky-view antenna, and two S-band transmitters (downlink frequency of 2211 MHz).
 Commands were transmitted to the observatory by pulse code modulation, phase-shift keying/frequency modulation/phase modulation of the assigned 2093.5 MHz S-band uplink carrier.
 S/C data were received via NASA's STDN (Spacecraft Tracking and Data Network) and transmitted to GSFC for processing, archiving, and distribution.
 GSFC provided also the function of S/C operations.
 The data of the SAMS instrument were processed in the UK.

 Orbit: Sun-synchronous polar orbit, apogee = 954 km, perigee = 941 km, inclination = 99.15o, period = 104.16 minutes, local equator crossing time on the ascending node at 12:00 hours [and midnight (descending) equator crossings], with 26.1o of longitude separation.

 • The Nimbus-7 spacecraft was turned off in 1995 after more than 16 years of service.
-During its long period of operation, the Nimbus-7 mission was regarded the single most significant source of experimental data from Earth's orbit relating to atmospheric and oceanic processes.
+During its long period of operation, the Nimbus-7 mission was regarded as the single most significant source of experimental data from Earth's orbit relating to atmospheric and oceanic processes.

 • Nimbus observations began to point to a drop in ozone (blue areas) as early as 1980, with more extreme decreases developing in 1985 (Ref.
 3).